freedomofpress/signal-protocol/README.md

 python setup.py develop  # This will call out to rustc
 ```

 Then run the tests via `pytest -v tests/` to confirm all is working.
-Tests are primarily those from the upstream crate but ported to Python.
+Tests are ported to Python from the upstream crate.
 You can use the tests as a reference for how to use the library.